haipai/USCROPSOIL/README.md

 1. A[Counties]: a shape file with your interested spatial units.
 Here, we use US counties as the example.
 2. B[Rasterized Counties]: a geoTIFF raster file with the same spatial reference as C[CDLs] and snapped (the cells in B and C are aligned with the same corner coordinates).
-3. C[CDLs]: downloaded raste CDLs.
+3. C[CDLs]: downloaded raste CDLs and converted to netCDF to support regional reading of data.
 4. D[gSSURGO]: converted netCDF file from gSSURGO_CONUS_202210.gdb.
 5. E[Stacked Matrices]: a set of Matlab Matrices, such as county matrix, each year's CDL matrix, and the soil matrix from D[gSSURGO].
 Depending on the research objectives, if the goal is to work at field level (CDL cells), the data compiling work should stop at this step.
 For summary analysis, such as want to know soil conditions by crop by county in each year, F[Final Output] is needed.
 6. F[Final Output]: a dataframe in the long format includes crop, soil at each county in each year.
 The dataframe looks like: [County],[Year],[Crop],[SoilMapkey],[Area].